 If you're not from an accounting background or have not completed AAT Level 2 Certificate & Level 3 Advanced Diploma in Accounting, we would advise you to start there before progressing to this level (unless you have suitable accounting work experience).

-Completing our AAT Professional Diploma in Accounting (Level 4) course will provide you with the necessary knowledge to review financial reports, maintain general ledgers, reconcile account balances and more.
+Completing your AAT Professional Diploma in Accounting training and passing your exams will provide you with the necessary knowledge, skills, and certificates necessary to legally review financial reports, maintain general ledgers, reconcile account balances and more.
 This will enable you to progress into more senior roles and undertake more senior responsibilities, helping you work towards a promotion or a new job role.

 Additional pathways also include working towards becoming a Chartered Accountant, starting your own accountancy business, or taking on a new senior job.